kragen/derctuo/toolpath-optimization.md

 evaluations during each line search or hyperplane search.
-Also, updating the gradient incrementally would probably blow all the advantages of incrementalization, so maybe you want to do that search with the method of secants or something.)
+Also, updating the gradient incrementally would probably blow all the advantages of incrementalization, so maybe you want to do that search with successive parabolic interpolation or something.)

 I think the self-validating arithmetic approaches mentioned above can also offer, in some cases, an alternative incrementalization approach.